 - Pickles - I prefer dill pickles, but you can use sweet.
 Some recipes call for relish, and you can use it here, but I like the crunch from the pickles.

-How to Make Potato Salad from Scratch
+👩🏽🍳 How to Make the Best Potato Salad

 - Boil potatoes in large pot of water.